Helal-Chowdhury/OBJECT-DETECTION/README.md

  <img align="left" width="1000" height="500" src="https://github.com/Helal-Chowdhury/OBJECT-DETECTION/blob/main/finaljpg.jpg">

  ### Introduction
-In this project, Five different types of ECG beats are taken into account to classify:
+In this project, When it comes to object detection, popular detection frameworks are

+YOLO
+SSD
+Faster R-CNN

 ### How to create project environment and install packages: